Noven Belleza

-Noven Gonzaga Belleza (November 26, 1994) is a Filipino singer-songwriter best known for being named as the grand champion of the first season of Tawag ng Tanghalan, on the noon-time television show It's Showtime.
+Noven Gonzaga Belleza (born November 26, 1994) is a Filipino singer-songwriter best known for being named as the grand champion of the first season of Tawag ng Tanghalan, on the noon-time television show It's Showtime.
 He was born and raised in Victorias City.

 Biography

-Noven Belleza was born on November 26, 1994 in Hacienda Salome, Victorias City, province of Negros Occidental, Philippines.
+Noven Belleza was born on November 26, 1994, in Hacienda Salome, Victorias City, province of Negros Occidental, Philippines.
 He is the oldest child of Reynaldo and Rosie Belleza, and has seven siblings.
 Belleza is the son of a farmer, and dreamed of becoming a well-known singer one day.
 He went to Doña Andrea Palanca Elementary School and Victorias National High School.
 Singing runs through his father's family.
 It was his father who taught and trained Belleza to sing better.
 Belleza was seven years old when he started joining singing competition locally.
 His father pursued him to join and to be one of the contestants in a singing contest at their city.

 Martin Nievera, Basil Valdez, Air Supply, and Journey are his favourite musical artists.